-Today, every firm, organization, and investor is trying to navigate the changes that are now occurring.
+Every firm, organization, and investor is trying to navigate the changes that are occurring in the world today.
 What will be the new consumer behaviors and new business demands?
 What role will technology play?
 How will innovation and R&D change in the new environment?

-We started this initiative to focus our teaching and labs on Innovation that Matters given the change that we are experiencing today.
-We are using this set of roundtables as mini-advisory boards to understand how Berkeley and Berkeley students can best engage in the topics of Innovation that Matter today, (and how to best collaborate with industry partners in the process).
+We started this initiative to focus our teaching and labs on Innovation that Matters in order to answer the pressing questions that arrive in light of these economic, technological, and societal changes.
+We are using our first set of industry roundtables as mini-advisory boards to understand how Berkeley and Berkeley students can best engage in the topics of Innovation that Matter today, as well as how to best collaborate with industry partners in the process.

 To help industry adapt at this critical time, we created the Innovation-X Network and Program focused on Innovation that Matters.
 How can companies innovate to create the biggest impact for industry and society now and in the future?
 Some current areas of interest include: